LERCAutomation/DataExtractor-UserGuide/anatomy/anatomy.rst

 1. The user selects for which partner(s) the extraction should be carried out.
 #.
 The user specifies which data layers to search.
 Only layers that are loaded in the GIS or are available in the SQL database are made available at this point.
 #.
-The users selects whether the extracted files should be added to a zip file, whether confidential data should be included, and whetherthe log file should be cleared before the process starts.
+The users selects whether the extracted files should be added to a zip file, whether confidential data should be included, and whether the log file should be cleared before the process starts.
 #.
 Finally, the user selects whether the selection of data should be based on spatial location only, survey tags (names) only, or both.
 This allows for the inclusion of data relevant to a stakeholder that is outside of a stakeholder's boundary.
 #.
 Once the user clicks 'OK' the process starts.